CodeWithNachi/docker-with-nachi/Lesson1.md

  * What is an image?
  * What is a container?
  * What is the difference between a image and container?
+ * Run, Stop, Remove the Container
+   * Run a container from nginx image
+   * Verfiy access to default page
+   * Stop the container
+   * Remove the container
+ * Create, Start, Pause, Unpause, Stop and Remove
+   * Create a nginx container
+   * Start the created container
+   * Verfiy access to default page
+   * Pause the container
+   * Verify the default page is not accessible
+   * Unpause the container
+   * Verfiy access to default page
+   * Stop the container
+   * Verify the default page is not accessible
+   * Remove the container
+   * Verify the removal with `docker ps -a` command